 Ability to Keep Residents Mobile

-This metric is a measure of the percentage of long-term residents who remained mobile levels.
-Some experts argue that mobility is critical to residents' physical and mental health.
+This metric is a measure of the percent of long-term care residents that remained mobile levels.

 Short-term Care: Rehospitalizations

-This is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-Keeping residents out of the hospital during rehabilitation is important to restoring the physical well-being of patients.
+This datapoint measures the number of times residents are rehospitalized per 1,000 days of short-term care.
+Staying out of the hospital during rehabilitation is important to restoring the health of residents.

 Short-term Care: ER Visits